klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 As organizations move beyond digital transformation toward the integration of advanced AI capabilities, these size-related patterns are likely to persist and even intensify.
 Large organizations may develop comprehensive AI governance frameworks, specialized roles (such as AI product managers or ethics officers), and formalized MLOps pipelines, which can increase both the sophistication and rigidity of their operations.
 In contrast, smaller organizations may experiment more rapidly with AI tools for automation and prototyping, but may lack the resources for robust oversight or integration at scale.
 For software engineering teams, this shift means that the structure, processes, and even the nature of engineering work may evolve differently depending on organizational size.
 AI agents may increasingly participate in or automate activities such as code review, testing, and deployment, further shaping how complexity is managed within organizations of varying sizes (Davenport & Mittal, 2022; Zao-Sanders, 2024; Narain et al., 2025).

-## 5.3 Case Studies: Size and Model Complexity
+## 5.3 Case Studies: Organizational Size and Growth Patterns

 ### 5.3.1 Zappos' Holacracy Experiment: Ambition and Challenge in Organizational Restructuring